Henrique Mitchell de Paiva Cabral Couceiro: Mozambique campaign (1891–1896)

 António Enes's initial strategy was to occupy Marracuene from which they would impose order and re-take control of their domains.
 On January 21, 1895, a column left Lourenço Marques to patrol a distance of 15 kilometers.
 Paiva Couceiro, with a vanguard of thirteen mounted-cavalry, distanced themselves from the column and were attacked by Tonga tribesmen, which they repelled.
 A month later, while attempting to rendezvous with the "friendly" Matola and Moamba tribes (which never appeared), Paiva Coucerio's detachment of 37 officers and 791 soldiers (that included 300 Angolans) were attacked on the morning of February 2.
 There was confusion in the Angolan ranks and the lines broke, but Couceiro and the other officers were able to rebuild the ranks.
 Between 4 and 8 Portuguese soldiers and 20 Angolans, while 200 Tongas were killed in the battle.
 The column remained in the field for three days, and on March 5 they marched into Amboane and then Lourenço Marques on March 6 (where they remained for a month).

-In another demonstration of his violent tendencies, while in Lourenço Marques he assaulted three journalists (two British and an American) who he believed were hostile to Portuguese interests.
-He was publicly reprimanded by António Enes, although Enes later confessed that he reprimanded Couceiro "with the desire to kiss him".
+In another demonstration of his violent tendencies, while in Lourenço Marques he assaulted three journalists (two British and an American) who he believed were hostile to Portuguese interests, which he was publicly reprimanded by António Enes for.

 Enes, and his cabinet, were meanwhile working on a methodical plan to reestablish the dominion of the "King's lands"; he began with occupying the islands at the mouth of the Komati River (Xefina Grande, on February 29, and Xefina Pequena), while Freire de Andrade fortified Marracuene and on the first days of April, Caldas Xavier, devastated the island of Benguelene.
 On April 25, Freire de Andrade and Couceiro left Lourenço Marques with a column of 172 men and two cannons, to build a bridge over the River Incomati to the island of Incanine.
 After a number of accidents in May, the bridge was complete and a detachment of 400 men headed by the officers entered the Magaia in the direction of Mapungo which the Portuguese sacked and burned.
 Similarly, on April 18, the detachment destroyed Macaneta, home of a tribe headed by a European educated local named Finish.
 These attacks forced many of the locals to flee to the lands of Gaza, ruled by chief Gungunhana; as Couceiro wrote: